gabraganca/level_checker/METHODOLOGY.md

    with the term `2Se` and we see from the above table that it is `2p6.45 2S`, in accordance with what we got on the Lines Form.
 The same line of thought can be made for the upper level.
 Thus, we can see that both levels are correct.

+   Also note that the values of energy are the same found in step 5.